barbazul/1kfa/mod_guide_campaigns.md

  1. Opportunities to establish a *need* that will move the story to Chapter 2
     * signs of an approaching threat
-    * what about their home annoys, frustrates, or threatens them?
+    * what about their home annoys, frustrates, or stifles them?
  2. A premise.
 Listen for a statement or action that asserts a fundamental truth
     * "Nobody bakes a pie like Herbert"
     * "Shelbyville thinks they're so great, but really, they stink"